Peacemaking amid Polarization

 About the Event

 Across many of the issues polarizing the United States today, we are facing a multi-front mimetic crisis: escalating cycles of imitation, rivalry, scapegoating, and “us–them” thinking that erode trust and civic life.
-In such conditions, depolarizing requires people who can step outside mimetic binaries—that is, peacebuilders—who understand and interrupt the destructive patterns, being the bridges across difference.
+In such conditions, depolarizing requires people who can step outside mimetic binaries—that is, peacebuilders—who understand and interrupt the destructive patterns, to be the bridges across difference.

 Tickets